DannyRuchtie/DRaft/README.md

   - production
 ```

-DRaft will commit locally but skip pushing if the resolved branch is protected.
+SoloDev will commit locally but skip pushing if the resolved branch is protected.

 ### Audit Trail

-Every cycle is logged to `draft_audit.jsonl`:
+Every cycle is logged to `solodev_audit.jsonl`:

 ```json
 {